Light2288/lightstimulus-static-site-nextjs/ai_prompts/site_complete_specs.md

   Header visibility (hide on scroll down / show on scroll up) should be managed with IntersectionObserver rather than scroll listeners to ensure optimal performance and smoother transitions.
+  The header should also contain a language switcher that will be a compact two-state toggle (EN ↔ IT) with flag icons and short text labels.
+  A dropdown is not used since only two languages are supported.
 - search button: Use Pliny Kbar for local search (cmd+k); in the initial header version of the starting project, there is already a visible search button in the header.
 For the scroll behavior for Header,